Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- In the list, include your degrees or certifications and the colleges you attended
+- Include your degree or certifications and the schools you went to

 Skills: